-- The biceps reflexes are often depressed and the pain radiates from the side of the neck to the top of the shoulder.
+- The biceps reflexes are often depressed, and the pain radiates from the side of the neck to the top of the shoulder.

 - Decreased sensation is often noted in the lateral aspect of the deltoid, which represents the autonomous area of the axillary nerve.

-- The pain again radiates from the neck down the lateral aspect of the arm and forearm to the radial side of hand (index finger, long finger, and thumb).
+- The pain again radiates from the neck down the lateral aspect of the arm and forearm to the radial side of the hand (index finger, long finger, and thumb).

-- Numbness occurs occasionally in the tip of the index finger, the autonomous area of the sixth cervical nerve root.
+- Numbness occasionally occurs in the tip of the index finger, the autonomous area of the sixth cervical nerve root.